MultiSafepay/docs/content/payments/integrations/testing/test-payment-details.md

 {{< details title="iDEAL QR" >}}

-You cannot test iDEAL QR in your MultiSafepay test account.
+You can't test iDEAL QR in your test MultiSafepay account.
 You can only make test payments in your live MultiSafepay account.

 {{< /details >}}